crawfordm2000/books-react/README.md

 2) A reader wants to see what books are available on a given topic.
 3) A shopper wants to compare prices at competing bookstores on a given book.
 4) A reader wants to read a sample of a book before purchasing it.
 5) A person may want to share a list of books with someone else interested in the same topic.

+Initial Wireframe:
 ![wireframe](src/images/wireframe.png?raw=true "WireFrame")